Statement of Disbursements

 - The MRA may not pay for personal expenses.

 - The MRA may not pay for campaign expenses.

-- The MRA may not pay for political expenses.
+- The MRA may not pay for campaign-related political party expenses.

 - The MRA may not pay for committee expenses.

 - The MRA may not be used outside of the United States, its territories, and possessions.

 - Committee resources may not pay for a Member's official and representational expenses.

 - Except where authorized by the Committee on Ethics, campaign funds may not pay for a Member's official and representational expenses.

 - A Member may not maintain, or have maintained for his or her use, an unofficial office account for the purpose of defraying or reimbursing ordinary and necessary expenses incurred in support of a Member's official and representational duties.